What is Leukeran?

-Chlorambucil can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Leukeran can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, weakness).

-You should not use this medication if you are allergic to chlorambucil, or if you have received this medication in the past without successful treatment of your condition.
+You should not be treated with Leukeran if you are allergic to it, or if you have received this medicine in the past without successful treatment of your condition.

 if you have received radiation or chemotherapy within the past 4 weeks.

-Taking chlorambucil may increase your risk of developing other types of cancer.
+Taking Leukeran may increase your risk of developing other types of cancer.
 Talk to your doctor about your specific risk.

-FDA pregnancy category D. Do not use chlorambucil if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Do not use Leukeran if you are pregnant.
+It could harm the unborn baby or cause birth defects.
+Use effective birth control to prevent pregnancy while you are using Leukeran.

-You must remain under the care of a doctor while you are using chlorambucil.
+You must remain under the care of a doctor while you are using Leukeran.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.